-Michael J. Tiffany concentrates his practice in litigation and dispute resolution, handling a broad range of general business and complex commercial matters.
-He has extensive experience and consistent success handling the multiple phases of mediation, arbitration, and trial.
+Michael J. Tiffany concentrates his practice in litigation and dispute resolution, handling a broad range of business and complex commercial matters.
+He has extensive experience and consistent success in efficiently handling the multiple phases of mediation, arbitration, and trial.

 - New York